Tarrytown, New York: 20th century

+21st century

+In the early 21st century, significant investments were made in the village's waterfront area, including the development of the Tarrytown section of Westchester RiverWalk.
+In 2018, the new Tappan Zee Bridge (now called the Mario Cuomo Bridge) replaced the first one, which had reached the end of its structural life and could no longer handle modern traffic demands.
+A core component of the new bridge project was a dedicated 3.6-mile lane for pedestrians and cyclists, providing unique views of the Hudson River.

-Geography and climate
+Geography

 According to the United States Census Bureau, the village has a total area of 5.7 sqmi, of which 3.0 sqmi is land and 2.7 sqmi (47.54%) is water.

-The boundary between Tarrytown on the south and Sleepy Hollow on the north runs more or less along Andre Brook (formerly, Clark's Kill), which originates on Kykuit Hill above the villages and empties into the Hudson River near Tarrytown Boat Club.
-These days, the brook flows mostly through culverts under streets and roadways, daylighting in a few places near the Sleepy Hollow High School and in Patriot's Park.
-The two villages share the postal (ZIP) code 10591.
+The boundary between Tarrytown on the south and Sleepy Hollow on the north runs more or less along Andre Brook (formerly, Clark's Kill).
+Since Tarrytown is part of the town of Greenburgh, and Sleepy Hollow is part of the town of Mount Pleasant, Andre Brook also forms the boundary between these towns.
+The brook originates on Kykuit Hill above the villages and empties into the Hudson River at Tarrytown Bay, near Tarrytown Boat Club.